 The FdA in Early Years (0-8) aims to provide a child-centred approach and a framework for academic and professional skills development.
 Thinking skills, including the ability to reflect and analyse, are facilitated through the student's developing knowledge, understanding and experience in practice.
 The programme, which sits within a culture of inter-agency working, requires students to maintain high standards of care and education.
 Students are expected to develop their personal and professional dispositions within a framework that promotes inclusion and diversity.
-Students who gain the award of FdA Early Years (0-8) will have demonstrated intellectual abilities and key transferable attributes, descriptors of which are informed by the QAA Characteristics Statement for Foundation Degrees (2015) and QAA Subject Benchmark Statement for Early Childhood Studies (2014).
-Students who gain the award of FdA Early Years (0-8) (Professional Practice) will have met the requirements for EYE (including 385 hours of placement which grants full and relevant status in early years, Ofsted registered settings).

-As this degree sits within an arena which has seen many new directives over recent years, there is a need for the programme to remain current, flexible and responsive to these changes.
+Students who gain the award of FdA Early Years (0-8) will have demonstrated intellectual abilities and key transferable attributes, descriptors of which are informed by the QAA Characteristics Statement for Foundation Degrees (2020) and QAA Subject Benchmark Statement for Early Childhood Studies (2022).
+Students who gain the award of FdA Early Years (0-8) (Professional Practice) will have met the requirements for EYE standards (including 350 hours from the total of 770 hours of placement which grants full and relevant status in early years, Ofsted registered settings).
+As this degree sits within an arena which has seen many new directives over recent years, there is a need for the programme to remain current, flexible, and responsive to these changes.